 NELLA VAN DYKE

-Professor Van Dyke specializes in the study of social movements and hate crimes, with a focus on coalitions, social-movement tactics and mobilizing contexts.
+Professor Van Dyke specializes in the study of social movements, hate crime, and sexuality, with a focus on social movement tactics, mobilizing contexts, and student activism and experiences.

 Professor Whitt’s research centers on the study of higher education with a focus on college students’ learning and successes, and issues and trends in student affairs practices.